VDA5050/VDA5050/VDA5050_EN_V1.md

 #### <a name="JD"></a> 6.1.4 JSON Datatypes

 Where possible, JSON data types must be used.
-A Boolean value is thus encoded by "true / false", NOT with an enumeration (TRUE, FALSE) or magic numbers (1, 0 or,ä,).
+A Boolean value is thus encoded by "true / false", NOT with an enumeration (TRUE, FALSE) or magic numbers.